JamieS56/Milestone-Project-4/README.md

     ![Edit fixture page wireframe on desktop](media/README/wireframes/edit-fixture-desktop.jpg)

-    The update stats page is a form that lets you manipulate fixture, objects and data.
-At the top is dropdown that let's you select the fixture you want to edit.
-Then a list of messi ankles players which you can select to show if they made an appearance.
-Underneath is a button to add a goal and list of all the goals in the fixture.
-There is one for the home team and one for the away team, and then a submit at the bottom.
+    On the update stats page it's all a form that lets you manipulate fixture objects and data.
+At the top is dropdown that let's you select the fixture you want to edit. then a list of messi ankles players which you can select to show if they made an appearance.
+Underneath is a buttonto add a goal and list of all the goals in the fixture, one for the home team and one for the away team, and then a submit at the bottom.
 The top goal for this page was functionality.

     Changes in final design:

-    * Due to the way the models were set up there was no need for the appearances check boxes.
+    * Due to the way the models were set up there was no need for the appearences check boxes.
-    Also there is only one add goal button, not two separate buttons, although I did keep the two separate tables.
+    Also there is only one add goal button not two seperate buttons also due to the way the models are set up, although i did keep the two seperate tables.

-    * The fixture also now includes the time and date which are fields that are editable in a form beneath the goal tables.
-Also there is a checkbox for whether the game has been played yet.
+    * The fixture also now includes the time and date which are fields that are editable in this form beneath the goal tables aswell as a checkbox for weather the game has been played yet.

     #### Mobile

     ![Edit fixture page wireframe on mobile](media/README/wireframes/edit-fixture-mobile.jpg)

-    The mobile version of the page is just the same as desktop but scaled down.
+    The mobile version of the page is just the same as desktop just scaled down.

     Changes in final design: